FriedemannClaus/computergrafik/math/cmake-build-debug/_deps/googletest-src/docs/gmock_cook_book.md

       .WillOnce(SetArrayArgument<0>(names.begin(), names.end()));
 ```

-### Changing a Mock WorldObject's Behavior Based on the State
+### Changing a Mock Object's Behavior Based on the State

 If you expect a call to change the behavior of a mock object, you can use
 `::testing::InSequence` to specify different behaviors before and after the